You are here

 Getting your water turned off

-If you have a scheduled plumbing repair or have an emergency water leak during normal business hours (7:00am-3:30pm) please call 503-656-6081.
+If you have a scheduled plumbing repair and need your water shut off or have an emergency water leak during normal business hours (7:00am-3:30pm) please call 503-656-6081.
 Please note that we do not have the capacity to provide immediate shut-off services for non-emergencies.
-Please inform us ahead of time if you have a scheduled plumbing repair.
+Please inform us ahead of time if you have a scheduled plumbing repair and want your water shut off.
 If you have an emergency water leak after normal business hours and you need assistance please call LOCOM non-emergency dispatch at 503-635-0238.